 - Are older than 50.
 It's even more important if you are over 65.
 Your risk of getting seriously ill or dying from COVID is much higher than a younger person's.

 - Have an underlying health problem like diabetes, chronic lung disease, or obesity.
 Having COVID-19 can be much worse if you have conditions like these.

 - Have a weakened immune system.
 You may be at higher risk for getting very sick from COVID-19.
 The vaccine may not work as well for you, but it should still be safe.

 - Are pregnant, were recently pregnant, or are planning a pregnancy, or if you are breastfeeding.
 Getting the vaccine during pregnancy can help protect both you and your baby.
-Getting vaccinated increases the chance that you will stay healthy enough to carry your pregnancy to term.
-This gives your baby the best chance for a healthy start.
-Getting vaccinated helps protect your baby after birth too.
+Pregnancy makes it more likely that you will get seriously ill or even die from COVID.
+Getting vaccinated helps keep you safer.
+It helps protect your baby from COVID after birth too.
 For example, your baby is less likely to be hospitalized for COVID-19.
-The risk of problems from the vaccine should be far smaller than the risks from having COVID-19.
 There is no evidence that vaccines, including the COVID-19 vaccine, cause fertility problems.

 If you have any questions about the vaccine, talk with your doctor.